mabenunez/crud-app/README.md

 - DELETE: requires an ID, wich is passed from the HTML to JS (through the window.location.href) and then splices the index from the array of users.

+To start this project:
+-Clone or download the repository.
+-Inside the folder "servidor", run "nodemon bin/www" to start server -In your browser, go to http://localhost:3000/users